Motoki-Higa/REST-express-mongoDBAtlas/README.md

 Personal AWS S3 is used for the project.
 If you like to get the project working, please use your own account.

-Once your FS is set, get a 'S3_ACCESS_KEY' and 'S3_ACCESS_SECRET' of your bucket, and add it to the `.env` file you created above.
+Once your FS is set, update below variables in `.env` file.

 ```
 S3_ACCESS_KEY=your-key
 S3_ACCESS_SECRET=your-secret
+S3_BUCKET=your-bucket-name
 ```

 ### Start a project